ThomasDangleterre/Movies/README.md

 Execute these commands :

 `docker-compose build --no-cache movie-app`
-( Could take few minutes the first time as it has to download all dependencies)
+( This could take few minutes the first time as it has to download all dependencies)

 `docker-compose run --service-ports movie-app`